 Professional psychiatrists can help you go through the treatment process better.
 They can make you understand the physical changes you are going through and recommend solutions for your difficulties.
 As a professional understand your problems better, they can be the ones you vent out with.
 They can also help you communicate with your family and doctors better.

 Cancer treatment disrupts your regular schedule, therefore it is essential to devote the time to things that make you happy.
 Spend time with your friends or family, indulge in creative and relaxing activities, and learn those things that you always wanted to.
 Consult your doctor and take help of your family to modify these activities according to your needs.
 Being even a little active will keep your mood elated and help you in understanding your emotions better.
 Determine your goals, if any and start working towards them.
+Stay in touch with fitness by following fitness blogs and magazines.
 Being positive and aware of yourself and your surroundings can help you in coping better.

 Cancer treatments are expensive and need to be given careful thought.
 Apart from the treatment itself, there are costs for travel, child care, therapy, etc. Disclose these factors to your family to have a better understanding of your finances to deal with cancer.
 If you have insurance cover, go through it carefully and understand what you are covered against and what you will need additionally.
 Discuss the same with your financial advisors and start the process after having complete clarification.

 Know that it is okay to ask for help from your family, friends, or professionals.
 Understand what works best for you and proceed accordingly.